-The relay area contains two icons that indicate the state of the system relays.
+The relay area contains two icons that indicate the state of the system relays (if the relay card is installed).
 Relay C is normally configured for FAIL indication, so it is only displayed on the lower MEASURE display line.

 6.2 Software